dennislwm/curatormind/pages/Writing.md

 			- Do you obsess over the topic and want others to geek out over it too?
 - Embarking
 	- Writing blog
-		- Draft a section in Markdown file
+		- Draft a section in Markdown file using VSC editor.
 		- Name file using convention `001-01-section-title`, where `001` is article number and `01` is section number
 		- Save file under `Autoresponder` folder within the GitHub repo [curatormind](https://github.com/dennislwm/curatormind)
 - Execution